Key Quote

 Technique 1 — SEMANTIC NEGATION / THE INEFFABLE

-The phrase 'without any nameable malformation' uses semantic negation (defining something by what it is NOT) — Hyde's deformity exists but cannot be described.
-This ineffability (the quality of being impossible to express in words) is Stevenson's most unsettling technique: the characters feel Hyde's evil viscerally but cannot explain it rationally.
+The phrase 'without any nameable malformation' uses semantic negationsemantic negation — Defining something by what it is not; describing through absence — Hyde's deformity exists but cannot be described.
+This ineffabilityineffability — the quality of being impossible to express in words is Stevenson's most unsettling technique: the characters feel Hyde's evil viscerally but cannot explain it rationally.
 Language — the tool of civilised reason — fails when confronted with primal evil.

 The word 'impression' is carefully chosen: it suggests something received passively, like a mark pressed into soft material.
 Hyde does not announce his evil; he imprints it on observers.
 This passive construction positions Hyde's effect as involuntary and physical, bypassing rational analysis entirely — you feel his wrongness before you can think about it.